t-sokade/ETLScenario/README.md

 In `sparktransform.py`, fill in the ADLS Gen2 storage account name within the angle brackets.

+Next we will create a service principal with Storage Blob Data Contributor permissions on the ADLS Gen2 storage account.
+It then obtains an authentication token to authorize POST requests to the [ADLS Gen2 FileSystem REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/filesystem/create).
 Run `adlsgen2script.sh` with the following arguments.
-This creates a service principal with  Storage Blob Data Contributor permissions on the ADLS Gen2 storage account.
-It then obtains an authentication token to authorize POST requests to the [ADLS Gen2 FileSystem REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/filesystem/create)

 ```
 ./adlsgen2script.sh $t"<SUBSCRIPTION ID>" $resourceGroup $ADLSGen2StorageName